lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ## Get user from keys

-The [`getKeyUser()`]() can be used to get the user of the key by the provider id and provider user id.
+[`getKeyUser()`]() can be used to get the user of the key by the provider id and provider user id.
 This will throw an error if the key doesn't exist.

 ```ts
 import { auth } from "./lucia.js";